xnell90/Music-Genre-Classifier/README.md

  * model_architecture.json
  * model_weights.h5

 The app.py renders the front end side of the application where the user can upload an mp3 file.
-Once the user uploads the file, the app will load the model by using the utils.py file, and then makes a prediction on the genre of the uploaded mp3 file.
+Once the user uploads the file, the app will load the model by using the utils.py file, and then the model makes a prediction on the genre of the uploaded mp3 file.

 Note: The Streamlit application can be run locally.
 Simply run the command *streamlit run app.py*.